About r/vocabulary

 The community at a glance

 Roughly 10K members have joined in the past year.
 Popular discussion topics include Vocabulary, Word, and New Words.
-Common discussion themes are Advice Requests.
 Product recommendations often mention vocabulary builder app, vocab builder website, and vocabulary learning app.

 Community Topics